 - help to make a plan in case of an emergency or crisis

 - advice on how to access service such as housing, employment support and education

 - information about the condition or illness of the person you care for and signposting to support services.

-All carers with a need for support are entitled to an assessment, regardless of the amount or type of support provided.
+All adult carers with a need for support are entitled to an assessment, regardless of the amount or type of support provided.
 Whether you are entitled to funded services, for instance to fund a break from your caring role will depend on your eligibility.

 How to get a carers assessment

 The assessment will usually be carried out by a worker from Derbyshire Carers Association but, in some circumstances, it may be a worker from Derbyshire County Council.
 The worker will arrange to meet with you to talk about your role as a carer and the ways in which it affects your day to day life.

 You may be entitled to services which could help you manage your caring role.